Yauco's lush landscape beckons those who love to explore the great outdoors.

 Yauco

-You might also hear Yauco referred to as La Capital Taína (“the Taíno Capital”), a name bestowed because of the area’s importance amongst the Taíno people, who originally inhabited the Island.
+You might also hear Yauco referred to as La Capital Taína (The Taíno Capital), a name bestowed due to its importance among the Taíno people, who originally inhabited the Island.

 Coffee Tree sculpture by artist Ming Fay, at the center of Yauco